Vaishnvi/GAMMA/README.md

 # GAMMA : Generative Augmentation for Attentive Marine Debris Detection

-This repository is the official implementation of our NeurIPS 2021 submission titled, "GAMMA : Generative Augmentation for Attentive Marine Debris Detection"
+This repository is the official implementation of our work titled, "GAMMA : Generative Augmentation for Attentive Marine Debris Detection"

 ## Requirements